 - A Certificate of Insurance or other acceptable proof of non-cancellable liability insurance in an amount not less than one million dollars per single occurrence naming “Scott County” as an additional insured.
 This item may be must be included with your application.

 - A letter of permission OR a permit from the city or the cities the event will originate and conclude in.

-- A detailed map of any race course/competition area/event area and the brochure / pamphlet that has information about the event, including advertising and a sample of entry form if applicable.
+- A detailed map of any race course / competition area/event area and the brochure / pamphlet that has information about the event, including advertising and a sample of entry form if applicable.

-Training and a permit to sell alcohol may be required.
+- Alcohol Beverage Sales: If alcoholic beverages will be sold during the event, training and a permit to sell alcohol may be required.
 Contact the city if the body of water is inside the city limits one of the municipalities in Scott County.
 Otherwise, defer back to Scott County to satisfy necessary permits and, as necessary, contact the Minnesota Licensed Beverage Association for more information regarding necessary training.